macit1/LIE-Thomas3-DA/AI Prompt/AIPairProgramming/AI Pair Programming 101.md

 ## Conclusion

 This reading gave a quick overview of the most common AI-powered pair programming tools.
 What's left to do?
 Pick one, and start experimenting with it!

+Here you can find some [general guidelines](https://platform.openai.com/docs/guides/prompt-engineering) on how to prompt the model to get better results.